 We often channel this aggression into sport, challenges, tasks and goals as a way of discharging aggressive impulses into “positive” forms.
 We need some aggression to motivate us into action and to make us safe so anger at least helps us to set boundaries, state our “no”, and to keep us confident to be present in our environment without stress.

 However, the same potential can become distorted and show its negative face via acting out trauma, and unsafe forms of expression.
 The visible forms of anger and rage are by their very nature energetic, hyper-aroused and action-oriented.

 They are the more typical forms that we see reported in the press and which we may easily experience from another or notice occurring in our community.

-This re-creation is either becoming a victim again in some other circumstance and with some other perpetrator, or identifying with the original perpetrator and becoming a perpetrator ourself and act out similar criminal or traumatic behaviours on others who are our victims.
+This re-creation is either becoming a victim again in some other circumstance and with some other perpetrator or identifying with the original perpetrator and becoming a perpetrator ourselves and acting out similar criminal or traumatic behaviours on others who are our victims.
 We internalise the violence against us when we were powerless and in fear as victims, and then act it out later as a perpetrator against someone else, or we self-mutilate by self-violence by again becoming a victim to someone else.

 Children learn from their parent’s actions, words and behaviours.
-Its part our human design to assimilate by visual and bodily cues who we should be through mimicking and learning from our parents and family siblings in how they present and act.
+It’s part of our human design to assimilate by visual and bodily cues who we should be through mimicking and learning from our parents and family siblings in how they present and act.

 So violence as unhealthy anger and rage is a virus in one way and it spreads both from the one-on-one dynamics we experience as well as the family system dynamics that we normalise and live in day to day.
 The past generational baggage tumbles down the generations informing us as to who we are and invades us silently and subconsciously, much like real viruses in the community.